 Neurologist

 One of the residents there was particularly energetic and bright.
 This old lady was lean and petite.
 My girlfriend told me she was a neurologist, but the sad thing was she had Alzheimer.
-I remember, right after she told me this, I was thinking "How could that be?
+I remember, right after she told me this, I was thinking, "How could that be?
 Just look at her.
 She moves around and about just like everyone else."
 By saying "everyone else," I meant people in general.
 And her smile.
 She always smiled.
-I never once saw her without that big smile of hers.
+I never once saw her without a big smile.

 One day my girlfriend called and asked me to pick her up at her father's place.
-I got there, but I couldn't find her at the lobby as she'd told me on the phone, so I walked inside and tried to find her.
+I got there, but I couldn't find her at the lobby as she'd told me on the phone, so I went in to find her.

 "Are you looking for someone?"
 It's that lady with that bright smile.